17 Tips To Prepare Your Online Store For Holiday Sales

 Offer a discount on popular items that users love—that'll most likely bring traffic to your website.
 Also, set a discount on targeted items that are most profitable for you to sell.
 That way, people checking out popular items will see other offers, which will increase the likelihood of a purchase.

-Another strategy would be drawing a buyer’s attention to a specific product or category by offering them a discount.
-There are many benefits to this: the buyer will get interested, try it out, and potentially make their next purchase at full price.
+Another effective strategy would be drawing a buyer's attention to a specific product or category by offering them a discount.
+There are many benefits to this: The buyer will get interested, try it out, and potentially make their next purchase at full price.

 During the promotion, keep an eye on the availability of items on the website.
 If you use the Product Catalog on Tilda, the number of items after each purchase will be recalculated automatically.
 Set up automatic product booking in the Catalog after adding it to the cart.
 This will help you avoid situations where a visitor adds an item to the cart and continues to browse the website but then can't actually buy it because it has been sold out in the meantime.